Sniffx/BulkMail2-Mod/README.md

 ## ✨ Bugs
   -- When auto-send is interrupted because a destination character’s mailbox is full, the queue will contain incorrect destinations.
 Close and reopen the mailbox to fix it.

+  -- If using Postal addon, disable: BlackBook -> AutoFill last person mailed